Ninowis/wordpress-boilerstack/README.md

 Install Docker from https://www.docker.com/get-started and Docker-Compose from https://docs.docker.com/compose/install/

-### Building the project
+### Running Wordpress

-Build and run the Wordpress image by running `docker-compose up -d` from the project directory.
+Build and run the Wordpress image by running `npm run docker` from the project directory.

 Complete the Wordpress setup in your browser: http://localhost:8000

 PhpMyAdmin will now be available at: http://localhost:8080/

+### Building a Wordpress theme

+The `src` folder contains the official Twenty Seventeen and Twenty Nineteen Wordpress themes as a starting point.
+Copy one of them or setup your own in an adjacent folder.

+Copy `.env.example` into `.env` and edit as per your theme and local settings.

+You can now use `npm run theme:zip` to package your theme folder into a zip file, the command will exclude and .git and .scss files and output into a `dist` folder at the root of the project.

+Use the packaged .zip file to install as per normal Wordpress procedure (via the admin CMS) in order to test your theme setup functions, or run `npm run theme:update` to copy it into your Wordpress image.
+Note that the volume the theme is copied to is available to you under `wp-content/themes` and will persists even if you clear your Docker images.

+You can also simply run `npm run watch` which will watch over your changes to .css, .js and .php files to update your theme within the Wordpress volume.

 ### Shutdown and cleanup

-The command `docker-compose down` removes the containers and default network, but preserves your WordPress database.
+The script `npm run docker:down` will run the `docker-compose down` command which removes the containers and default network, but preserves your WordPress database.

-The command `docker-compose down --volumes` removes the containers, default network, and the WordPress database.
+The script `npm run docker:clear` will run the  `docker-compose down --volumes` command which removes the containers, default network, and the WordPress database.